digidotcom/python-suitcase/docs/getting_started.rst

 Using the Model
 ---------------

-The structure above provides suitcase with a wealth of information about the names, sizes, order, and relationship between different elements in a `DNSMessage`.
-That knowledge is enough so that suitcase can now both pack (generate bytes from and object) and parse (generate an object from bytes) for our message.
+The structure above provides Suitcase with a wealth of information about the names, sizes, order, and relationship between different elements in a `DNSMessage`.
+That knowledge is enough so that Suitcase can now both pack (generate bytes from and object) and parse (generate an object from bytes) for our message.